webex/react-widgets/test/journeys/testplan.md

 # Test Plan

+The Webex Teams Widgets have full integration (or "journey") tests performed to validate proper behavior.

+The widgets are tested via [Webdriver.io](https://webdriver.io) using devices powered by [Sauce Labs](https://saucelabs.com).

+Every code change pull request (PR) is tested and verified by [Circle CI](https://circleci.com) by running the smoke test suite on the supported browsers/operating systems.
+Before a PR is opened, it is the responsibility of the developer to run the full suite on the widget that has changes.

 ## Test Suites

+- Smoke Test
+- Space Widget
+- Recents

+### Smoke Test Suite

+The smoke test suite verifies basic functionality of all widgets.
+This suite is used for both TAP (tests against production) tests and validated merge (run on circle ci or Jenkins) builds.

+- Widget Recents
+  - group space
+    - displays a new incoming message
+    - removes unread indicator when read
+    - events
+      - messages:created
+      - rooms:unread
+      - rooms:read
+      - rooms:selected
+      - memberships:created
+      - memberships:deleted
+  - one on one space
+    - displays a new incoming message
+    - removes unread indicator when read
+    - displays a new one on one
+  - incoming call
+    - displays a call in progress button
+  - accessibility
+    - should have no accessibility violations
+- Widget Space
+  - Activity Menu
+    - has a menu button
+    - displays the menu when clicking the menu button
+    - has an exit menu button
+    - closes the menu with the exit button
+    - has a message button
+    - switches to message widget
+    - has a meet button
+    - switches to meet widget
+  - message widget
+    - sends and receives messages
+  - meet widget
+    - pre call experience
+    - has a call button
+    - during call experience
+    - can hangup in call
+    - can decline an incoming call
-- oneOnOne
+  - accessibility
+    - should have no accessibility violations
-- space
+  - group space
+    - meet widget
+      - can hangup in call
+      - can decline an incoming call
+- Multiple Widgets (Recents & Space on one page)
-- recents
+  - recents widget functionality
+    - displays a new incoming message
+    - removes unread indicator when read
+  - space widget functionality
-- multiple
+    - messaging
+      - sends and receives messages
-- tap
+    - meet widget
+      - can hangup in call

-### One on One Suite
+### Space Widget Suite

-The "oneOnOne" test suite opens a space widget between two individuals.
-The tests are performed by instantiating the widget in two separate ways: via the data-api and via the global javascript method.
+The space widget suite tests the functionality of the space widget in a one on one space and a group space.
+It also verifies by instantiating the widget in two separate ways: via the data-api and via the global javascript method.

+- Widget Functionality Tests
-- Global
+  - Basic Widget Tests
-  - "Basic Tests" (Test Users Created)
+    - Widget header has to user's name
-    - Widget header has "to user"'s name
+    - Widget header has to group's name
     - Activity Menu
       - has a menu button
       - displays the menu when clicking the menu button